It’s Chinese New Year today and to celebrate we’ve taken a look at five trends in the Chinese digital industry. So join us, and say 新年快乐! 恭喜发财!

 Overall, this has a seen a surge in app usage.
 Approximately 80% of all mobile phone users in China now use a smartphone.
 This is higher than the UK smartphone penetration of 71%.
 China has always been a very mobile-focused market with netbooks thriving in the country.

 As such, apps have become an important battleground for companies and Baidu’s Cloud service and app projects are testament to this.
 There was a 70% increase in Apple App Store downloads in Q1 year-on-year from 2013 in China and now ranks behind US as the largest App Store market.
+Apps have become an important battleground for companies.

 The Great Firewall stands stoic